ThosRTanner/Docking_Dialogue_Interface/Readme.md

 ## Project Layout

 This includes the notepad++ template (from https://github.com/npp-plugins/plugintemplate) as a submodule so the include path is set up for that.
-Projects based off of this therefore don't need to include it, but do need to set their own include path in the project settings appropriately.
+Projects based off of this therefore don't *need* to include it, but should you have require it, there is a notepad++ directory which contains forwarding includes for all the headers.

+You will need to add the path to the project in your includes setting.

+It's worth using the "Forced Include File" setting in the C/C++ advanced settings pane of your project configuration, or you'll have to mark _all_ the C++ source files in this module as 'not using precompiled header files'.

 ## Creating the basic plugin